wazuh/wazuh-cloudformation/README.md

 * Wazuh managers cluster with two nodes, a master and a worker
 * An Elasticsearch cluster with a minimum of 3 data nodes, auto-scalable to a maximum of 6 nodes
 * A Kibana node that includes a local elasticsearch client node, and an Nginx for HTTP basic authentication
-* Logstash runs on the Elasticsearch data nodes and receives data from Filebeat running on the managers
-* Logstash and Elasticsearch nodes seat behind internal load balancers
 * Wazuh servers seat behind an internet-facing load balancer for agents to communicate with the cluster
 * Kibana server seats behind an internet facing load balancer, that optionally loads an SSL Certificate for HTTPS
 * A Splunk Indexer instance with a Splunk app for Wazuh installed on it.